jgalfaro/mirrored-geomav/README.md

 #### Algorithm 4, 10 to 90 MAVs, with 10 place recognition indicators.
 ![figure19](https://github.com/jgalfaro/mirrored-geomav/blob/master/figures/Algorithm4-m=10.png)

 ## Montecarlo Simulation Results

 The numeric simulations depicted in previous figures are extended in this section.
 We have implemented our decisional framework and algorithms in a Java simulation, to conduct Montecarlo simulations.
-We show below some ongoing results in which all four algorithm assume an incremental number of MAVs (from 10 to 90 MAVs), randomized failure ratios reported in the literature of navigation systems, visual recognition, environmental sound and thermal infrared imaging, etc.
-The simulation aims at evaluating the chances of mission success of the swarm.
-Mission success means that the swarm succeeds at visiting all the way points of the path and reaches the final destination.

 #### Montecarlo Simulation GUI